posthtml/posthtml-components/README.md

 The plugin configures the PostHTML parser to recognize self-closing tags, so you can also just write is as `<yield />`.

+For brevity, we will use self-closing tags in the examples.

 ### More examples

 See also the `docs-src` folder where you can find more examples.